friedelschoen/fiss/src/man/chpst.8.md

 `-b argv0`
 Run prog with argv0 as the 0th argument.

-`-e dir`
-Set various environment variables as specified by files in the directory dir: If dir contains a file named k whose first line is v, chpst removes the environment variable k if it exists, and then adds the environment variable k with the value v.
-The name k must not contain =.
-Spaces and tabs at the end of v are removed, and nulls in v are changed to newlines.
-If the file k is empty (0 bytes long), chpst removes the environment variable k if it exists, without adding a new variable.

 `-/ root`
 Change the root directory to root before starting prog.